 The theme of Bestival was the future however for me the scaled down version was reminiscent of my Bestival’s past.
 I have always had an amazing time and have some cherished memories from each and every one.
 I have never felt like the festival has to grow each year in order for it to be a success.
 Fundamentally the festival is about fun and for me it captures that making it year on year the best of all the festivals in the UK.
 I can perhaps understand some of the frustration as people are paying more and more each year for festivals and when you are paying the same that you would for a small holiday expectations are bound to be high.

 I do have one complaint though and that was the amount of rubbish around left lying around!
-I have no idea if there were less bins or people were just a bunch of lazy buggers there this year but I found the leftover cups, paella, pizza and noodles were left strewn on the ground made me slightly angry.
+I have no idea if there were fewer bins or people were just a bunch of lazy buggers there this year but I found the leftover cups, paella, pizza and noodles were left strewn on the ground made me slightly angry.

 I will be back next year and I know the team behind Bestival will put on another amazing event.
 If you are reading this Rob then it would be great to see the likes of the Arcade Fire, Avalanches and the National on the bill.
 A bit more alternative rock would go down well with me.